josfaber/game-formulas/README.md

-Collection of handy dandy (javascript) formulas and algorithms for use in game development.
+Evergrowing (and never finished) collection of handy dandy (javascript) formulas and algorithms for use in game development.
 They can mostly be ported to other languages easily.

 ### Why?
 Granted, there's a gazillion of libraries out there containing many a handy method.
 But many times I don't want a library.
 I just want a quick function or method.
 So this aims to be a big collection of them.
 Please contribute!